s2756037/Challenge-1-late/README.md

 # Challenge-1-late
 ## This repository includes my script for challenge 1 along with a markdown.
-Due to the curcumstances surrounding challenge 1, this is based off challenge 1 that is located on the Coding Club website since at the time of completeing this I did not have access to the github page.
+Due to the circumstances surrounding challenge 1, this is based off challenge 1 that is located on the Coding Club website since at the time of completeing this I did not have access to the github page.

 ### Challenge 1 of Coding Club's <a href="https://ourcodingclub.github.io/course/" target="_blank"> *Data Science for Ecologists and Environmental Scientists* </a> course